Physical Therapy Guide to Pes Anserine Bursitis

 - Treat and manage diabetes very closely.

-- Wear orthotics to reduce flat feet and valgus (knock-knee) positioning of the lower extremities.
+- Wear shoes or inserts that reduce flat feet and valgus (knock-knee) positioning of the lower extremities.

 - Wear a knee brace to support the knee and reduce strain on the inside of the joint.